COME LOOK INSIDE MY FRIDGE!

-- Big bowl of lemons and limes: I use lots of lemons for my lemon water most every morning.
+- A big bowl of lemons and limes: I use lots of lemons for my lemon water almost every morning.
 Limes are squeezed over anything at the end of a dish to get that zing.
 Besides, that bowl of citrus looks really pretty when you open the refrigerator door. too.

 - Greens: Right now, there is spinach, kale, and romaine.
 These are for frequent salads and I always place greens in my smoothies.